Adani International School supports ISSO to redefine sporting excellence in India - www.lokmattimes.com

 Adani International School supports ISSO to redefine sporting excellence in India

-Ahmedabad, Aug 14 In a significant boost to India’s international school sports movement, the International Schools Sports Organisation ...
+Ahmedabad (Gujarat) [India], August 14 : In a significant boost to India's international school sports movement, the International Schools ...

-Ahmedabad, Aug 14 In a significant boost to India’s international school sports movement, the International Schools Sports Organisation (ISSO) on Thursday said it is collaborating with the Adani International School to enhance the nation’s sports education framework for globally aligned schools.
+Ahmedabad (Gujarat) [India], August 14 : In a significant boost to India's international school sports movement, the International Schools Sports Organisation (ISSO) is collaborating with the Adani International School to enhance the nation's sports education framework for globally aligned schools, according to a release from Adani Sportsline.

 Namrata Adani, Promoter of Adani International School, who now joins the Advisory Board of ISSO, is driving the initiative to actively shape its vision and long-term goals.